Wedding Superstitions You Need to Know

 Another wedding superstition that has been passed down through generations is the fear of dropping the rings during the ceremony.
 According to this timeworn forewarning, if anyone, be it the bride, groom, officiant, best man, or anyone else involved in the ceremony, drops the wedding ring(s), they are said to be next in line to pass away.
 While this superstition may send shivers down your spine, remember that it holds no truth in reality.

 Nonetheless, given the significance of the wedding rings in the ceremony, it’s natural to want to take extra precautions to ensure they stay securely in place.
 Couples may find themselves double-checking the knots on the ring bearer’s pillow and handling the ring swap with utmost care to dispel any nervousness surrounding this superstition.
+If you want a fresh take on ring bearer’s pillow, read here!.

 The History of Wedding Superstitions